Sign in

 • Contact details.
 This section is for a user’s phone number and email address.
 It can also contain a link to your company’s website and a postal address.

-The Contact details section on the Fields tab
+The Contact details section.

 • Social media links.
 You can enter links to social media profiles here.

-The Social media links section on the Fields tab
+The Social media links section.

 To make a company-wide signature automatically display each user’s personal details, like their name or job title, you need to fill in the corresponding fields using either Azure AD or user profile properties.

-The Insert from Azure AD properties option
+Insert user details from Azure AD properties.

 Similarly, to automatically fetch company details, you can use either Azure AD or company account properties.

-The Insert from company properties option
+Insert company details from company properties.

-5. When you’re finished, save the signature.
+5. When you’re finished, save your company-wide email signature.

 How to add company account properties and use them in signatures #

 If you use Azure AD properties to fill signature fields intended for company details, any updates in your company’s Azure AD will be automatically reflected in the signatures, saving your time and effort.
-If some information you want to include isn’t specified in your company’s Azure AD, you can save it directly in your Shared Email Templates company account as company account properties and then use it for signatures.
+If some information you want to include isn’t specified in your company’s Azure AD, you can save it directly in your Shared Email Templates company account as company account properties and then use it for Outlook email signatures.
 In this case, if any change is needed, you’ll have to make it only once, in the corresponding property, and all the signatures where the property is used will be updated automatically.

 To save some information (text or picture) as a custom company account property, follow the steps below.